 Networking is still one of the best ways to grow your bookkeeping business.
 By attending local events, you’ll be able to meet new people and promote your services.

 Make sure you have a good elevator pitch prepared before any networking events.
 You should also bring plenty of business cards to exchange contact information with potential clients.

-So, how many clients should a bookkeeper handle?
-It depends on several factors, such as the size of the business, the complexity of the work, and the bookkeeper’s workflow.
+So, how many clients can a bookkeeper handle?
+It depends on several factors, such as the business’s size, the work’s complexity, and the bookkeeper’s workflow.

-The best way to find out is to do your research and experiment with different methods.
+The best way to find out is to research and experiment with different methods.
 By doing this, you’ll be able to find what works best for your business.